paingha/Fizzbuzz-in-Go/README.md

 # Fizzbuzz-in-Go

+Basically my First Program in Go

-Solution of the Fizzbuzz problem in Go
+Solution to the Fizzbuzz